MiguelSanchezP/NormalDistributionProbability/README.md

-# ProbabilityInTheNormalDistribution
+# Normal Distribution Probability
-Simple command-line probability calculator for all cases in the normal distribution
+Simple command-line probability calcurolator for all cases in the normal distribution